HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 - Implementing code for the ingest infrastructure system
 - Actively submitting data on behalf of data contributors with established data types
-- Consistently reformatting data for an data contributor with an established data type when it does not meet HCA requirements
+- Consistently reformatting data for a data contributor with an established data type when it does not meet HCA requirements
 - Updating the HCA metadata schemas
-- Answer HCA helpdesk questions that come to data-help@humancellatlas.org about non data contribution topics
+- Answering HCA helpdesk questions that come to data-help@humancellatlas.org about non-data contribution topics

 ## Milestones and Deliverables